iurilandolt/pipex/README.md

 We use another int to identify the `process id`, the way `fork()` works is that it creates a paralel process to our initial process, a child to a parent.

-In this instance we do not know wich one will finish first, so por managing purposes these proccesses are given identifiers, the parent process will have a `positive value`, and the child process will have the `value 0`.
+In this instance we do not know wich one will finish first, so for managing purposes these proccesses are given identifiers, the parent process will have a `positive value`, and the child process will have the `value 0`.

 In this way we can decide what happens in each process.

 Note that this is necessary because all the code bellow the fork() call will run twice, one for each proccess.

 	pid_t	proc_id;
 	proc_id = fork();
 	if (proc_id == -1)
 		ft_error();

 If proc_id is 0, we're within the child process.

 We close the read end of the pipe and redirect the standard output to the write end.

 	if (proc_id == 0)
 		{
 			close(fd[0]);
 			dup2(fd[1], STDOUT_FILENO);
 			execute(argv, envp);
 		}

-In oposition if we're in the parent process we use waitpid to wait for a child with a matching id to stop, we close the write end of the pipe 'close(fd[1])' and redirect the nput of the parent process (STDIN_FILENO) to the read end (fd[0]) of the pipe.
+In oposition if we're in the parent process we use waitpid to wait for a child with a matching id to stop.

+We close the write end of the pipe `close(fd[1])` and redirect the input of the parent process `(STDIN_FILENO)` to the read end `(fd[0])` of the pipe.

 	else
 	{